marinaluna/JaxBoy/README.md

 Currently it is intended to be built on MacOS with clang, but it is easy to change the Makefile for your system/toolchain.

-The only dependency for building is [MiniFB](https://github.com/emoon/minifb).
-Build that project and then place libminifb.a into `libs/`.
+The only dependency for building is [SDL2](https://www.libsdl.org/).
+Installing that varies by your operating system.

 Then, to build simply run:
 ```